Configuration

 MCP servers

-MCP server definitions live in ${FORGE_DATA_DIR}/mcp.json (global) and <project>/.mcp.json (project-scoped).
-Manage via Settings → MCP or edit the files directly.
-See mcp.md for the field reference, transport options, auth model, and troubleshooting.
+MCP server definitions and global MCP behavior settings live in ${FORGE_DATA_DIR}/mcp.json (global).
+Project-scoped server definitions live in <project>/.mcp.json.
+Manage global entries and MCP result truncation via Settings → MCP or edit the files directly.
+See mcp.md for the field reference, transport options, auth model, truncation semantics, and troubleshooting.

 Pi plugins